Updated 3rd September 2019

 - If you are happy to travel a little further – 40 miles or so in this case – you might enjoy the rugged scenery of Rosedale Abbey on the North York Moors, at another Flower of May site, Rosedale Abbey Touring Caravan Park, before setting off on your day trip to the theme park;

-- The two-acre Bluebell Caravan Park is licensed by the local authority but also listed by the Camping and Caravanning Club – situated in Kirby Hill near Boroughbridge, the site is but a short distance from the theme park at Lightwater Valley
+- The two-acre Bluebell Caravan Park is situated in Kirby Hill near Boroughbridge, and is but a short distance from the theme park at Lightwater Valley

 M & D’s Amusement Park